-The Scaled Agile Framework (SAFe), is a set of organizational and workflow patterns designed to guide organizations in scaling Lean and Agile development practices.
-SAFe is one of a growing number of frameworks, along with large-scale Scrum (LeSS), disciplined agile delivery (DAD), and Nexus, that aim to address the challenges companies encounter when scaling beyond a single team.
+The Scaled Agile Framework® (SAFe), is a set of organizational and workflow patterns, which includes Inspect and Adapt, designed to guide organizations in scaling Lean and Agile development practices.
+SAFe is one of a growing number of frameworks, along with Large-Scale Scrum (LeSS), Disciplined Agile Delivery (DAD), and Nexus, that aim to address the challenges companies encounter when scaling beyond a single team.

-A key aspect of SAFe is Inspect and Adapt (I&A), which Scaled Agile refers to as a significant event held at the end of each program increment (PI), where the development team demonstrates and evaluates the current state of a software product in development.
-Teams then reflect and identify improvement items through a structured problem-solving workshop.
+A key aspect of SAFe is Inspect and Adapt (I&A), which Scaled Agile refers to as a significant event held at the end of each program increment (PI).
+A Program Increment or “PI” is a timebox that’s typically eight to 12 weeks long, during which an Agile Release Train (ART) delivers incremental value in the form of working, tested software and systems.
+The I&A held at the end of each PI is when the development team demonstrates and evaluates both the current state of the product in development and the process used to get it there.

-All stakeholders participate with the Agile Teams in the I&A event, and the result is a set of improvement backlog items that the teams add to the backlog for the next PI Planning event.
-That way, every Agile Release Train (ART) improves every PI.
+All stakeholders participate with the Agile teams in the Inspect and Adapt event, and the result is a set of improvement items that the teams add to the backlog for the next PI Planning event.
+PI Planning is a cadence-based, face-to-face event that serves as the heartbeat of the ART, aligning all teams to a shared mission and vision, and improving every PI.

 - Business owners